Detecting Localized Density Anomalies in Multivariate Data via Coin-Flip Statistics

-By carrying out a statistical hypothesis test on whether the observed mix of neighbours deviates from what is expected from random chance (akin to the binomial distribution of coin flips), \EagleEye can flag potentially anomalous points.
-Importantly, this test is performed individually for each point.
-This allows the identification of \emph{local density anomalies}, which is the most important novelty of our approach.
-The identification of anomalies is then refined by iteratively eliminating from the test set the data points that make the coin-flip biased.
-In this way, \EagleEye leverages the local structure of the data and adapts the scale of analysis to where the differences between the datasets are most significant, providing a flexible and robust framework for anomaly detection without relying on strict assumptions about the underlying data distribution.
-Note that \EagleEye is not an outlier detection method, namely it will not detect a single outlier point as anomalous.
-Also, the aim is not to detect global deviations or trends, for which several powerful approaches are already available.
+By carrying out a statistical hypothesis test on whether the observed mix of neighbours significantly deviates from what is expected under the hypothesis of random chance (akin to the binomial distribution of coin flips), \EagleEye can therefore flag potentially anomalous points.
+Importantly, this test can be performed \textit{individually} for \textit{each} point.
+This allows the identification of \emph{local density anomalies} in a statistically principled manner.